 Once there, click New Custom Field Type to get started.

-- After doing so, name your new custom field type and then click Create Ticket type.
+- After doing so, name your new custom field type and then click Create Custom Field.
 This name is what will "hold" the actual fields themselves.
 We recommend large context names, like "New Computer Check-In, New Phone Check-In, Computer Clean Up," etc.

 - After creating your custom field type, to its right click Manage Fields.

 - In the upper right, click New Field.

 - Choose the Field type.

 - Text Field: Creates a text field to enter data into if you want.

 - CheckBox: Creates checkbox lines.
 This allows you to make a checklist for accessories being left with the device for example.

 - Drop Down: A list of choices, such as various operating systems.
 Use the Add Answer button to add as many choices as needed.